 - Volunteers Needed: Preparers

-- Time Commitment: Days, Evenings – November through March 10.
+- Time Commitment: Days, Evenings – November through early March.
 Workshops are conducted at local high schools and various sites throughout the community.

 Focus Area Volunteers